hcarnes/hcarnes.github.io/_posts/2019-3-18-NYC-Geoclient-API .markdown

 LIMIT 50
 ```

-Hopefully, this post gave you a better understanding not only about the Filth Finder's backend, but also geocoding using PostGIS.
+Hopefully, this post gave you a better understanding not only about the Filth Finder's backend, but also about geocoding using PostGIS.